Extending and Adapting Integration Flows for File-Based Upload into SAP Marketing Cloud

 ** Update for release 1811 (November 2018) **

 With release 1811, the integration flows for contacts, accounts and interactions have been renovated.
 The call of CUAN_IMPORT_SRV has been replaced with API_MKT_CONTACT_SRV for contacts, API_MKT_CORPORATE_ACCOUNT_SRV for accounts and API_MKT_INTERACTION_SRV for interactions.
 Also the graphical message mapping of source XML to target XML has been replaced with an XSLT mapping.
 The steps for extensions below have been enhanced to fit to the 1811 release.

-With the integration package SAP Marketing Cloud – file based integration you can use CSV files to load contacts, accounts and interactions into SAP Marketing Cloud systems.
+With the integration package SAP Marketing Cloud – File-Based Data Load you can use CSV files to load contacts, accounts and interactions into SAP Marketing Cloud systems.
 The files can come from different origins, like legacy systems or service providers.

 You have access to your SAP Cloud Platform Integration tenant and have downloaded or updated the integration package into your tenant.

-You have also access to your SAP Marketing tenant.
-In case you want to upload data for custom fields, ideally you have already performed the necessary extensions in the SAP Marketing tenant according to the instructions in the Extensibility Guide.
+You have also access to your SAP Marketing Cloud tenant.
+In case you want to upload data for custom fields, you ideally have already performed the necessary extensions in the SAP Marketing Cloud tenant according to the instructions in the Extensibility Guide.

-Ideally you are also somewhat familiar with the SAP Cloud Platform Integration Web application (Web IDE), e.g. through loading the integration package to your tenant and configuring an integration flow you want to use.
+Ideally, you are also to a certain extend familiar with the SAP Cloud Platform Integration Web application (Web IDE), for example by loading the integration package to your tenant and configuring the integration flow you want to use.
 You can also do some first tests with the example CSV file available in the documentation section of the package content.

 - Convert CSV to XML